kuanrongchan/date-to-gene-converter/README.md

 pip install -r requirements.txt streamlit run date_gene_tool.py
 ```

+Note that users can also directly download all the files within GitHub in the ZIP file format by pressing the "Code" dropdown widget to run the program locally.

 # Credits
 This app is developed by Clara Koh, Justin Ooi and Kuan Rong Chan from Duke-NUS Medical School, Singapore.
 For more details on what we do, please visit our website at: [kuanrongchan.com](https://www.kuanrongchan.com/)